 A number of changes were made to the prototype including changing the transitions between screens.

 Whether you want to start a career in UX, or just diversify your skillset in general, UX Academy has several courses available to suit your needs.
-Get tha chance to work on real life projects and build your ux portfolio when you join one of our courses.
-Find out more here.
+Get tha chance to work on real life projects and build your UX portfolio when you join UX Academy.